+The design of the robot mounting frame is the user's responsibility.
 The following general considerations should be made when designing a mounting frame.

 - The flatness of the frame mounting tabs is critical for accurate positioning.
 Deviation from this flatness specification can cause loss of robot calibration.
-Refer to Mounting Surfaces on page 38 for more information. - The iCS-ECAT unit must be removable from the robot without removing the robot from the frame.
+Refer to Mounting Surfaces on page 35 for more information. - The iCS-ECAT unit must be removable from the robot without removing the robot from the frame.
 This is needed for maintenance and inspection of the robot. - The frame must be designed to prevent inner arm travel from interfering with the mounting frame.
-Refer to Arm Travel Volumes on page 149 for more information. - Frame stiffness and vibration characteristics affect motion settling times.
+Refer to Arm Travel Volumes on page 120 for more information. - Frame stiffness and vibration characteristics affect motion settling times.
 Frames with lower natural frequencies will lead to longer motion settling times because the tool flange of a robot will continue moving by any amount that the suspended robot base is moving, even after servo control considers robot motion to be fully settled.
-A modal analysis should be performed on the frame design with each robot approximated as a 120

-- kg rigid plate.
-The first mode frequency should be at least 25 Hz.
-Greater than 40 Hz is recommended when using heavy payloads, high accelerations, or multiple robots. - If an optional cable inlet box is used, account for the increased height needed for this item.
-Refer to Installing a Cable Inlet Box for iX4-650H/800H Robots on page 88 for more information. - Applications requiring higher than 6 kg \ 10 g forces across the belt and/or 6 kg \ 3 g along the belt may require a stiffer frame design.
+A modal analysis should be performed on the frame design with each robot approximated as a 120 kg rigid plate.
+The first mode frequency should be at least 25 Hz, and greater than 40 Hz is recommended when using heavy payloads, high accelerations, or multiple robots. - If an optional cable inlet box is used, account for the increased height needed for this item.
+Refer to Installing a Cable Inlet Box on page 55 for more information.